openwhyd/openwhyd/docs/API.md

 In order to allow this, a session must be initiated on Openwhyd's API, by providing the user's email and password.
 When a session is initiated properly, a cookie will be returned.
 This cookie will be required for the following API requests.
 If you want to know more about the authentication flow, read [login-flow.md](./login-flow.md).

+> Note: an API client for Node.js was written to handle the session-based authentication.
+It can be installed using [`npm install openwhyd-api-client`](https://www.npmjs.com/package/openwhyd-api-client).

 In this section, we will document all the API endpoints supported by Openwhyd.

 Table of contents: